 The carnival is one of elaborate feasts, folk songs, elegant dances, energetic games, elephants, boats and flowers all are a part of the dynamic festival called Onam.

 The government of India has taken due notice of this vibrant and colorful festival.
 It promotes Onam internationally in a big way and celebrates ‘Tourist Week’ for Kerala during Onam celebrations.
 Thousands of domestic and foreign tourists visit Kerala to be a part of Onam.
-The Legend

-Story goes that during the reign of mighty asura (demon) king, Mahabali, Kerala witnessed its golden era.
+The story goes that during the reign of mighty asura (demon) king, Mahabali, Kerala witnessed its golden era.
 Everybody was happy and prosperous and king was highly regarded by his subjects.
 Apart from all his virtues, Mahabali had one shortcoming.
 He was egoistic.
 This weakness in Mahabali’s character was utilized by Gods to bring an end to his reign as they felt challenged by Mahabali’s growing popularity.
 However, for all the good deed done by Mahabali, God granted him a boon that he could annually visit his people with whom he was so attached.

 The most impressive part of Onam celebration is the grand feast called Onasadya, prepared on Thiruonam.
 It is a nine course meal consisting of 11 to 13 essential dishes.